-If you can imagine a winter wonderland, Jökulsárlón Glacial Lagoon is it.
+If you can imagine a winter wonderland, Jökulsárlón Glacial Lagoon is it, an iconic Iceland photography location and one that you NEED to see, it’s so inspiring.
 Icebergs float gently in the chilly water as seals frolic and bathe in the sunshine.
 Mountains covered in snow sit behind and you can get right up close to the icebergs as they drift out to sea.
 There are many vantage points you can choose between to view the lagoon and it’s also possible to walk along the shoreline.
 If you’re like me, you’ll want to see the lagoon from all angles so test out both sides of the bridge.
 There are small car parks available before crossing the bridge when approaching from Reykjavik and then it’s a short walk over the little hill to see the view unfold.

 At Diamond Beach, the wild North Atlantic Ocean crashes over icebergs sitting on the black volcanic sand.
 It’s a magnificent sight to witness, especially at sunrise and sunset when the glow of the sun shines through the icebergs created from the glacier.
 Where the glacial creek meets the ocean can get really crowded with tourists so take a wander along the beach to find your own iceberg to photograph!
 There’s icebergs on either side of the bridge so take your pick!